tektoncd/triggers/docs/triggerbindings.md

 # TriggerBindings
 As per the name, `TriggerBinding`s bind against events/triggers.
-`TriggerBinding`s enable you to capture fields within an event payload and store them as parameters.
+`TriggerBinding`s enable you to capture fields from an event and store them as parameters.
 The separation of `TriggerBinding`s from `TriggerTemplate`s was deliberate to encourage reuse between them.